Sensory systems in fish

 Most fish possess highly developed sense organs.
-Nearly all daylight fish have color vision that is at least as good as a human's (see vision in fishes).
+Nearly all daylight fish have colour vision that is at least as good as a human's (see vision in fish).
 Many fish also have chemoreceptors that are responsible for extraordinary senses of taste and smell.
-Although they have ears, many fish may not hear very well.
+Their hearing is well-adapted for the underwater environment, using bone conduction, the swim bladder, and the inner ear.
 Most fish have sensitive receptors that form the lateral line system, which detects gentle currents and vibrations, and senses the motion of nearby fish and prey.
 Sharks can sense frequencies in the range of 25 to 50 Hz through their lateral line.

 Fish orient themselves using landmarks and may use mental maps based on multiple landmarks or symbols.
 Fish behavior in mazes reveals that they possess spatial memory and visual discrimination.

 Vision

 Vision is an important sensory system for most species of fish.
 Fish eyes are similar to those of terrestrial vertebrates like birds and mammals, but have a more spherical lens.
 Their retinas generally have both rod cells and cone cells (for scotopic and photopic vision), and most species have colour vision.
 Some fish can see ultraviolet and some can see polarized light.
 Amongst jawless fish, the lamprey has well-developed eyes, while the hagfish has only primitive eyespots.
 Fish vision shows adaptation to their visual environment, for example deep sea fishes have eyes suited to the dark environment.

 Fish and other aquatic animals live in a different light environment than terrestrial species.
 Water absorbs light so that with increasing depth the amount of light available decreases quickly.
 The optic properties of water also lead to different wavelengths of light being absorbed to different degrees, for example light of long wavelengths (e.g. red, orange) is absorbed quite quickly compared to light of short wavelengths (blue, violet), though ultraviolet light (even shorter wavelength than blue) is absorbed quite quickly as well.
 Besides these universal qualities of water, different bodies of water may absorb light of different wavelengths because of salts and other chemicals in the water.